-Extinction rates of American pikas have increased nearly five-fold over the last decade
+Extinction rates of American pikas have increased nearly five-fold over the last decade within the Great Basin region of the western U.S., and the climate-sensitive species is moving to higher elevations at a rate

 Photo by Donald M. Jones/Minden Pictures